A Recital by Denis Kozhukhin pianoBack To Calendar

 BOULEZ: Piano Sonata No. 2

 Called a “Russian firebrand” by the Chicago Tribune, Denis Kozuhukhin wowed audiences in both Orchestra Hall and Wigmore Hall last year.
-Seen and Heard International commended his “prodigious technique, penetrating musical insights, and absolutely dazzling passage work [in the Albeniz.]”
+Seen and Heard International commended his “prodigious technique, penetrating musical insights, and absolutely dazzling passage work.”

 This program begins with Handel’s six-movement suite with its famous passacaglia and continues with three autumnal works by Brahms which he called “lullabies to my sorrows.”
-Next are four picturesque pieces by Albeniz which magically evoke the Spanish landscape.
+Next is Gershwin’s crowd-pleasing Rhapsody in Blue.

 The second half of the program offers Boulez’s Sonata No. 2, a work written in the aftermath of World War II and full of emotional extremes.
 A review of a performance in The Guardian describes with passion its “violent, volcanic” sounds and puts forth that “In the sonata’s four movements, you hear the music tearing at the seams of classical and serial structure, as the twenty-three-year-old Boulez tries to find a language that will exorcise the ghosts of classical music, from Bach to Schoenberg.”
 An experience not to miss.